 Moreover, engineers are increasingly expected to have design experience, business savvy and project management skills.
 They need to be intellectually curious and adept at collaborating with people who work in other areas.
 In my experience, companies are starting to value these traits almost as highly as traditional computer science training.
 The fact that engineers like me bring experience from other careers is often seen as a bonus rather than a deficit.

-Silicon Valley is always changing—with or without me.
-I could stick to what I knew and get left behind, or decide to try something different.
 It’s now been more than two years since I became an engineer.
 I still sometimes feel like I’m wearing a disguise.
 But I’ve received a steady stream of promotions and increasing responsibility, and I’ve now moved onto my second company.

 I rarely mention my boot-camp experience to my coworkers, wary that they’ll look down on me from the perspectives of graduates with four-year computer science degrees.
 But when I do mention Hack Reactor, I often enjoy the look of surprise on my colleagues’ faces—surprise because these days, I sometimes seem to know what I’m doing.
 “Yes,” I think, “I’m surprised, too.”